xl4sh/Aurora-demos/README.md

   <img width="1200" src="images/the%20emulation%20infrastructure.jpg" alt="cli output"/>
 </p>
 Attackers: a Kali, a Windows 10

-You can download form official website of Kali(https://www.kali.org/)

 Victims：a Windows 10, a macOS and an Ubuntu

+You can download the attack simulation environment from [here](https://drive.google.com/file/d/1cx-xcn10rDQaoq1SC9CW__0tbZVA5rEo/view?usp=sharing).

 ### Execute the attack manually
 Each `uuid` encompasses an `executor`, within which the `command` parameter specifies the actual attack command that needs to be executed.
 You should proceed manually through the attack steps in the sequence of the UUIDs.